AriFordsham/GHCWiki/working-conventions/git.md

 # Guidelines for using git with GHC

 GHC uses [ git](http://git-scm.com/) for revision control.
 This page describes various GHC-specific conventions for using git, together with some suggestions and tips for using git effectively.

-Existing darcs users see: [GitForDarcsUsers](git-for-darcs-users).
-If you have an existing source tree in darcs and need to convert patches, see [DarcsToGit](darcs-to-git).
-Simon PJ's git notes are [WorkingConventions/GitSPJ](working-conventions/git-spj).
+Existing darcs users see: [Git For Darcs Users](git-for-darcs-users).
+If you have an existing source tree in darcs and need to convert patches, see [Darcs To Git](darcs-to-git).
+Simon PJ's git notes are [GIT SPJ](working-conventions/git-spj).

 ## General Guidelines